 Wilhelmina (1968) Charlotte van Pallandt

 Charlotte van Pallandt (Arnhem, 1898 - Noordwijk, 1997) was a well-traveled artist who saw much of Europe in the Interbellum.
 Together with, for example, Mari Andriesse and Kees Verwey, she is one of the classic Dutch artists of the last century.
 Known are her portraits of Juliana and her image of Wilhelmina.
-As a Baroness, Van Pallandt was able to get close to the highest circles.
-Influences of constructivism and cubism can be found in her work, but most of all she developed an expressionist style in which she continued to work, even when other 'isms' followed one another.
+As a baroness, Van Pallandt was able to get close to the highest circles.
+Influences of Constructivism and Cubism can be found in her work, but above all she developed an expressionist style in which she continued to work at an early age, even when other 'isms' succeeded each other.
 By continuing to concentrate on that one style, she is not an innovator, but a virtuoso.
-Her work revolves around lines, forms, light and dark, and the expression of an attitude and character - combinations of figurative and abstract expression.
-"The encounter of a character is perhaps the essence of her artistry," says Van Embden in one of the many publications about Van Pallandt ('Wilhelmina Monumentaal', 1987).
+Her work revolves around lines, shapes, light and dark, and the expression of attitude and character - combinations of figurative and abstract expression.
+“The striking of a character is perhaps the essence of her artistry,” says Van Embden in one of the many publications about Van Pallandt ('Wilhelmina Monumentaal', 1987).